CloudBees-CI-aws-workshop/core-rollout-flow-workshop/docs/core/core-1.md

 While your Team Master is restarting, let's explore the results of the **`core-workshop-setup`** Pipeline:

-.no-bullet[
+.no-bullet
 * In the GitHub Organization that you created for this workshop you will notice that you now have 5 repositories.
-The following repositories were [forked](https://guides.github.com/activities/forking/) from the [CloudBees Days GitHub Organization](https://github.com/cloudbees-days) by the `core-workshop-setup` job you just ran on your Team Master:
+The following repositories were [forked](https://guides.github.com/activities/forking/) from the [CloudBees-CI-aws-workshop](https://github.com/CloudBees-CI-aws-workshop) by the `core-workshop-setup` job you just ran on your Team Master:
    1. **core-config-bundle** - this repository provides a base CasC configuration for everyones' Team Master.
    2. **pipeline-library** - a Jenkins Pipeline Shared Library that will be used by the Jenkins Pipelines you create during this workshop.
    3. **pipeline-template-catalog** - a set of templated Pipelines that you will use to create Jenkins Pipeline jobs for this workshop.